lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \subsection{The Age of Human-Analogue Machines}

+\slides{* What makes humans unique?
+* This is the foundation of the day.}

+\define{noSlideTitle}
 \include{_ai/includes/henry-ford-intro.md}
+\include{_atomic-human/includes/artificial-general-vehicle-diagram.md}

-\notes{As we enter an era where machines increasingly mimic tasks traditionally undertaken by humans, business leaders face fundamental transformations in how their organizations function.
-The challenges aren't merely operational - they require us to reimagine the very nature of work, human capital, and organizational culture.}
+\notes{As we enter an era where machines increasingly mimic tasks traditionally undertaken by humans, leaders face fundamental transformations in how their organisations function.
+The challenges aren't merely operational - they require us to reimagine the very nature of work, human capital, and organisational culture.}

 \include{_ai/includes/the-atomic-eye.md}
+\undef{noSlideTitle}

 \notes{Our fascination with AI stems from the perceived uniqueness of human intelligence.
 We believe it's what differentiates us.
 But to understand how AI will reshape business, we first need to understand what makes human intelligence unique and how it differs from machine intelligence.}

 \subsection{The Embodied Nature of Human Intelligence}